alphagov/location-data-importer/README.md

         - has files
         - all files are .csv

+- Process all files for streets ahead of processing BLPU - streets are across files

 - File processed singularly
     -> File rows checked by type for correct number of columns and all mandatory fields (ours not OS's) present
         - errors on a file means file not persisted (row check not data integrity check)